BoboTiG/python-mss/docs/source/api.rst

         :param int height: the monitor's height.
         :rtype: :class:`ScreenShot`

-        Instantiate a new class given only screen shot's data and size.
+        Instantiate a new class given only screenshot's data and size.

     .. method:: pixel(coord_x, coord_y)